DominikBatic/EndoViT/README.md

 -------------------
 ### Pre-train EndoViT:
 -------------------
 - Since EndoViT is a collection of diverse datasets, we wanted to specialize our pre-training towards one of them.
-For this reason all our downstream tasks are conducted on Cholec80 data (CholecT45 and CholecSeg8k are subsets of Cholec80 with different annotations).
+For this reason, all our downstream tasks are conducted on the Cholec80 data (CholecT45 and CholecSeg8k are subsets of Cholec80 with different annotations).
-- On the other hand, to avoid data leakage, validation and test images of the downstream datasets had to be removed from the pre-training.
-Since Cholec80, CholecT45 and CholecSeg8k have different train/val/test splits, we decided to pre-train three different models: one for each task by removing validation and test images of the corresponding downstream dataset from EndoViT's Cholec80 section.
+- To avoid data leakage, validation and test images of the downstream datasets had to be removed from the pre-training.
+Since Cholec80, CholecT45 and CholecSeg8k have different train/val/test splits, we decided to pre-train three models: one for each task by removing validation and test images of the corresponding downstream dataset from EndoViT's Cholec80 section.
 - Additionally, we created a validation dataset consisting of only Cholec80 images.
-We frequently evaluate our pre-trained models on it and save the best performing ones.
-This implicitly assigns higher weight to Cholec80 images during pre-training.
+We frequently evaluate our pre-trained models on it and save the best-performing ones, which implicitly assigns a higher weight to the Cholec80 images during pre-training.

 **5) Prepare Cholec80**
 - The following script prepares three different subvariants of Cholec80.
 Each one will be used to pre-train EndoViT for different downstream task.